krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 \end{aligned}
 $$

 Like sign-magnitude, one's complement also suffers from the positive and negative zero ambiguity.
-Therefore, computers further introduced the **two's complement**.
+Therefore, computers further introduced the <u>two's complement</u>.
 Let's observe the conversion process for negative zero in sign-magnitude, one's complement, and two's complement:

 $$
 \begin{aligned}